 In 1945, his family received this message for his brother and him:

-S/Sgt.
-Henry M. Luther died on October 24, 1944, in the South China Sea.
-Since he died at sea, his name appears on the Tablets of the Missing at the American Military Cemetery at Manila.
-After the war, Henry’s father accepted his Silver Star and educational equipment was donated in his name and his brother’s name to St. Patrick’s Catholic School in Janesville.
+A memorial service was held for Henry and John Luther was held on Tuesday, August 14, 1945, at Saint Mary’s Catholic Church in Janesville.
+Since he was lost at sea, the name of S/Sgt.
+Henry M. Luther appears on the Walls of the Missing – above the name of his brother – at the American Military Cemetery in Manila.
+After the war, Henry’s father accepted his Silver Star, and educational equipment was donated in his name and his brother’s name to St. Patrick’s Catholic School in Janesville.

 The name of PFC Maurice E. Lustig of his tank company is listed.